 Anchor institutions are large or otherwise influential organizations that participate in community engagement activities and have relatively deep roots in (are unlikely to move from) their communities.
 This report, made possible by funding from the Robert Wood Johnson Foundation, explores the motivations and strategies of for-profit corporations’ engagement as anchor institutions with lower-income communities.READ MORE

 Initiative for a Competitive Inner City (ICIC) drives inclusive economic prosperity in under-resourced communities through innovative research and programs to create jobs, income, and wealth for local residents.

-Founded in 1994 by Harvard Business School Professor Michael Porter, the Initiative for a Competitive Inner City is a national nonprofit research and advisory organization and the leading authority on U.S. inner city economies and the businesses that thrive there.
+Founded in 1994 by Harvard Business School Professor Michael Porter, the Initiative for a Competitive Inner City is a national nonprofit research and advisory organization and the leading authority on U.S. under-resourced economies and the businesses that thrive there.

-Inner cities are rich with opportunity.
+Underserved communities are rich with opportunity.
 We help business, government and philanthropic leaders leverage local assets to transform communities.
-Our research and advisory team has helped to shape economic development strategies in more than twenty inner cities.
+Our research team has helped to shape economic development strategies in more than twenty inner cities.

 ICIC delivers the knowledge and the know-how to achieve sustainable economic and job growth.

 Whether supporting one of our high-impact urban business programs or the entire organization, our partners know they are choosing to support an organization dedicated to transforming inner cities across the country.
-Our partners include Bank of America, Staples, various foundations and individual donors.
+Our partners include Bank of America, Chevron, Kaiser Permanente, various foundations and individual donors.

 Learn how you can support ICIC’s work